paulosereduc/customer-service-automation-suite/README.md

 **[EN]** A background utility that solves the conflict between "selecting text to edit" vs. "copying text to paste" in web-based spreadsheets and CRM inputs.

-**[PT]** Um utilitário de segundo plano que resolve o conflito entre "selecionar texto para editar" vs. "copiar texto para colar" em planilhas web e inputs de CRM.
+**[BR]** Um utilitário de segundo plano que resolve o conflito entre "selecionar texto para editar" vs. "copiar texto para colar" em planilhas web e inputs de CRM.

 * **Context Awareness:** Blocks auto-copy when the user drags the mouse (interpreting it as an intent to edit).
 * **Triple-Click Trigger:** Intelligently enables auto-copy only on **triple-click**, facilitating bulk data transfer from spreadsheets.